mikecrbenton/JSFClient_RESTful-PersonProject-/README.md

 # JSFClient_RESTful-PersonProject-
-CSC 470 Software Engineering // An introduction REST amd JSON
+CSC 470 Software Engineering // An introduction to REST amd JSON.
+Much of the project codebase is boilerplate, frameworks and project walkthrough.
+All code written for the assignment is indexed and labeled under the "Code Written" section.

 ## Assignment Directive:
 You will create a RESTful service that will allow clients to store person object in a list of persons that we will keep in memory